Oliver-Bilbie/ground-station/README.md

 # 📡 Ground Station

 This is a project that I built to explore some lower-level networking.
-It simulates a connection between a satellite and a ground station, where the satellite periodically broadcasts its position.
-The ground station will receive these packets and log them.
+It simulates a connection between a satellite and a ground station, where the satellite periodically broadcasts its position over UDP.
+Random noise is introduced to simulate the packet travelling through space; some packets are delayed, while others are never sent at all.
+The ground station will receive these packets and log them in the correct order (even if they are received out of order) and re-request missing packets from the satellite.

 ## Requirements